ranjodh-kaur/PPS-e-books/Expressions.md

 **Arithmetic Expressions and Precedence**
 ---------------------------------------

-An arithmetic expression is an expression using additions +, subtractions -, multiplications *, divisions /, and exponentials **.
+An arithmetic expression is an expression using additions +, subtractions -, multiplications *, divisions /, modulus %.
 An expression is a combination of one or more operands, zero or more operators, and zero or more pairs of parentheses.

 For example, in the expression.
 (5 + x). x and 5 are operands and + is an operator.
 The open parenthesis, which looks like **'('** is used to begin parenthetical text.
 The close parenthesis **')'**